ilg-deprecated/arm-none-eabi-gcc-build/README-8.2.1-1.3.md

   Docker container
 - Windows: all binaries built with mingw-w64 GCC 7.2, running in a CentOS 6 Docker container
-- macOS: all binaries built GCC 7.2, running in a custom Homebrew instance on macOS 10.10.5, except GDB which was built with Apple clang, since neither building with GCC 7 or GCC 6 produced functional binaries (SIGABRT for `set language auto`)
+- macOS: all binaries built with GCC 7.2, running in a custom Homebrew instance on macOS 10.10.5

 ## Build